Planning your Holiday

 The high season for tourism is between May and October when New Zealand and Australia are in the cool winters as well as over the Christmas holidays which is the popular time for Cook Islanders living abroad to visit the relatives back home and during this period flights can be full well in advance.
 Generally though, finding room availability is not a problem even during the school holiday periods.

 Unfortunately the Cook Islands is one of the more expensive destinations in the South Pacific to visit with prices comparable to New Zealand and for some things, a little higher.
-However, you should be able to find some tempting stay / pay hotel deals and decent holiday packages that make your holiday dollar stretch that little bit further.
+However, you should be able to find some tempting hotel deals here that make your holiday dollar stretch that little bit further.